mathesar-foundation/mathesar/docs/docs/uninstall/quickstart.md

 Uninstalling Mathesar should only take a few minutes.

 !!! info
-    We've tested this uninstallation procedure on Windows, Mac, and a few Linux variants, but this is our first release so there might be unexpected issues.
+    We've tested this uninstallation procedure on Windows, and a few Linux variants, but this is our first release so there might be unexpected issues.
 Please open a [GitHub issue](https://github.com/centerofci/mathesar/issues) if you run into any problems.

 ## Uninstall Mathesar